 4. Be careful what you think or say about Jesus (or each other).
 The Lord hears your words and reads your thoughts.
 This Jesus will show the Pharisees through His illustration of two debtors.
 Consider,

 E. Jesus tells a parable of two debtors.
 Luke wrote: “And Jesus answering said unto him, Simon, I have somewhat to say unto thee.
 And he saith, Master, say on: There was a certain creditor with two debtors: the one owed five hundred pence, and the other fifty.
 And when they had nothing to pay, he frankly forgave them both.
 Tell me, therefore, which of them will love him most?
-Simon answered and said, I suppose that he, to whom he forgave most.
+Simon answered and said, I suppose he, to whom he forgave most.
 And he said unto him, Thou hast rightly judged,” Luke 7:40-43.
 We will review Jesus’ application later in the lesson.
 But now, let’s consider the woman’s remorse.

 II SHE BORE HER REMORSE

 A. A woman in the city.
-Luke wrote: “And, behold, a woman in the city, which was a sinner, when she knew that Jesus sat at meat in the Pharisee's house, brought an alabaster box of ointment, And stood at his feet behind him weeping, and began to wash his feet with tears, and did wipe them with the hairs of her head, and kissed his feet, and anointed them with the ointment,” Luke 7:37-38.
+Luke wrote: “And, behold, a woman in the city, which was a sinner when she knew that Jesus sat at meat in the Pharisee's house, brought an alabaster box of ointment, And stood at his feet behind him weeping, and began to wash his feet with tears, and did wipe them with the hairs of her head, and kissed his feet, and anointed them with the ointment,” Luke 7:37-38.
 Luke describes the woman's remorse and sorrow for her sins.
 God requires a heart of true repentance and willingness to forsake all of our sins (to no longer practice them).
 Observe,

 1. She brought no exotic dish for the host.
 She bore only her sins and remorse unto the feet of Jesus.
 She brought “an alabaster box of ointment."
 The ointment was a priceless gift that someone special (her beloved) may have given her.
-Maybe, even as an endowment of marriage.
+Maybe even as an endowment of marriage.
 For a marriage that did not take place for reason unknown unto us.
 She will now use it to anoint the feet of Jesus, now her beloved.
 Can I stay here a little while?
-Please let me for just a few moments.
+Please let me conjecture here for just a few moments.

 2. Alabaster box.
 The Gr., word for “alabaster box” is alabastron or al-ab'-as-tron, which is the name of a stone; properly, an "alabaster" box, i.e., a perfume vase (of any material): —(alabaster) box.
-A box made of an alabaster stone, in which unguents (ointments, oils, lotions, etc.) were preserved, Luke 7:37; Matthew 26:7; Mark 14:3.
+A box made of an alabaster stone, where unguents (ointments, oils, lotions, etc.) were preserved, Luke 7:37; Matthew 26:7; Mark 14:3.
 These were costly oils and perfumes.
 Older women have behaved similarly,

 3. This woman bathes the feet of Jesus with her tears, dries them with her hair, kisses them repeatedly, and tenderly anoints them with precious aromatic oil.
-The bride would pour these costly perfumes over the head of her beloved at the marriage dinner before they ate.
+The bride would pour these costly perfumes over the heads of her beloved at the marriage dinner before they ate.
 Luke continued,

 B. She stood at His feet.
 He wrote, “And (she) stood at His feet behind him weeping, and began to wash His feet with tears, and did wipe them with the hairs of her head, and kissed His feet, and anointed them with the ointment,” Luke 7:38.
 Looking at this scene a little closer,